For details, click individual lectures below:

 Lecture Programme 2020-21

-Our 2020-21 programme will take us on a journey from late nineteenth century Norway through early twentieth century Germany to a remote part of Uzbekistan.
+Our 2020-21 programme takes us on a journey from late nineteenth century Norway through early twentieth century Germany to a remote part of Uzbekistan.

 Closer to home, we’ll look at The Day Parliament Burned Down, the Secret Story of Ruskin Pottery, and Coventry Cathedral: Icon and Inspiration.
 We’ll explore some of the world’s Great Railway Stations, hear about Outstanding Female Photographers, dip into Bach’s Glorious Christmas Oratorio, and even have a light-hearted look at Magic and the Life and Times of Giles.
 We very much hope you’ll enjoy what we have in store for you.

 Although we are setting out here our plans for lectures for the 2020/21 year, some events may need to be changed or rescheduled depending on government regulations relating to the coronavirus.
 If this becomes necessary, we shall give members as much notice as possible of any changes.

 Insiders/Outsiders: Refugees From Nazi Europe And Their Contribution To British Visual Culture

 Despite the traumatic nature of their dislocation and the obstacles they often encountered on arrival in the UK, those who fled here from Nazi-dominated Europe in the 1930s and 1940s made a deep, pervasive and long-lasting contribution to British culture.
 Focussing on the visual arts, this new lecture will examine the nature of this contribution, embracing not only familiar names such as Gombrich, Kokoschka, Moholy-Nagy, Schwitters and Heartfield, but also lesser-known figures such as Albert Reuss, Josef Herman and Marie-Louise von Motesiczky.